-N,N-Dimethyltryptamine (DMT), endogenous molecule present in the cerebrospinal fluid of humans, was first synthesized in 1957 by Stephen Szara and is considered one of the most powerful psychedelic substances, if not the most powerful ever.
+N,N-Dimethyltryptamine (DMT), an endogenous molecule present in the cerebrospinal fluid of humans, was first synthesized in 1957 by Stephen Szara and is considered one of the most powerful psychedelic substances, if not the most powerful ever.

 DMT is present in some varieties of mimosa and acacia, and many other plants.
 The extraction is possible with some solvents such as alcohol, gas oil, hexane, or by distillation.
-In the Amazon Basin some tribal peoples have a tradition of using plants containing DMT for magical rituals.
+In the Amazon Basin, some tribal peoples have a tradition of using plants containing DMT for magical rituals.

-It has been scientifically demonstrated that the pineal gland (a small endocrine gland in the human brain, also called “third eye”) is able to produce some amounts of DMT, especially at 3-4 o’clock in the morning, during the REM sleep phase.
+It has been scientifically demonstrated that the pineal gland (a small endocrine gland in the human brain, also called “third eye”) is able to produce some amounts of DMT, especially at 3-4 a.m., during the REM sleep phase.

 There have been experiments and studies on DMT by Terence McKenna, a prominent member of the psychedelic revolution.
-In many interviews he speaks of a short trip of 20-30 minutes, which brings the mind into a dimension of almost total transcendence, and it seems that it comes from other worlds which pop into our reality, talking and interacting with us.
+In many interviews, he speaks of a short trip of 20-30 minutes, which brings the mind into a dimension of almost total transcendence, and it seems that it comes from other worlds which pop into our reality, talking and interacting with us.

-After this first state of “semi-consciousness” it takes you to a higher level, in which the body “sleeps” and you have visions (even if you have your eyes closed) of perfect geometric figures moving like brightly colored phosphorescent fractals.
+After this first state of “semi-consciousness”, it takes you to a higher level, in which the body “sleeps” and you have visions (even if you have your eyes closed) of perfect geometric figures moving like brightly colored phosphorescent fractals.

 This phase is characterized by the feeling of being in at least three-dimensional area where objects and non-terrestrial entities may occur and interact with us.
 This experience may appear very energetic, fast and confusing.
-Within ten minutes the hallucinations lose vividness, it passes back to the “semi-conscious” state and within other 10-20 minutes you return to the normal state.
+Within ten minutes the hallucinations lose vividness, it passes back to the “semi-conscious” state and within other 10-20 minutes, you return to the normal state.

 Many of people who have voluntarily submitted to testing DMT reported that they found themselves in “flying disks” where they spent “about three minutes of our time” among strange “elf machines”, operated by “little people” with gray skin, big eyes and huge skull.